-Full stack developers are in high demand because they can take projects from start to finish without relying on other specialists.
+Full-stack developers are in high demand because they can take on projects from start to finish without relying on other specialists.
 Full stack developers need to have a strong understanding of web design and development, as well as the different technologies used to build a website.
-In addition, they should be able to effectively communicate with designers and developers to ensure that all aspects of a project are coordinated.
+In addition, they should be able to communicate effectively with designers and developers to ensure that all aspects of a project are coordinated.

 Comparison Between Full Stack Developer vs Data Scientist

 Let’s compare Full stack vs data science to understand which is better, data science or full stack developer.